AnastasyaUporova/pricelimit/README.md

 Consult [wiki] (https://github.com/AnastasyaUporova/pricelimit/wiki) for documentation.

-Please open a github [issue] (https://github.com/AnastasyaUporova/pricelimit/issues) if you found an issue [Instructions on how to join the team] (https://github.com/AnastasyaUporova/pricelimit/wiki/Instructions-on-how-to-join-the-team)
+Please open a github [issue] (https://github.com/AnastasyaUporova/pricelimit/issues) if you found an issue.

+[Instructions on how to join the team] (https://github.com/AnastasyaUporova/pricelimit/wiki/Instructions-on-how-to-join-the-team)

 P.S.Developed under the android.